csheepy/prowlers-and-paragons-fvtt/README.md

 Targeting powers with this is partially implemented - the value will be overriden no matter what the ActiveEffect's mode is set to.

+If you need to set up conditions for multiple powers, like adding a blind effect to a blind power plus some flexible powers like omni-power, create a condition item with the condition you want and drop it onto the power's sheet.

 ## Thanks

 https://github.com/asacolips-projects/boilerplate/ this was a great starting point